septentrio-gnss/mosaicHAT/README.md

 Second serial connection to mosaic (COM2) is exposed through 2.54 mm pin headers.
 The FTDI connection could be used to communicate with other devices through serial (e.g. HC-06 Bluetooth module).

-If the device needs mosaicHAT's power, like HC-06, VCC pin of FTDI could be used.
+If the device needs power supply from mosaicHAT, like HC-06, VCC pin of FTDI could be used.
 5V or 3.3V could be provided by moving The FTDI PWR SRC jumpers.

 <img src="doc_resources/ftdi_sch.PNG" width="80%">